Statistical Tests

 Shapiro-Wilk test

-A one-sample test to determine if a population is normally distributed.
+A one-sample test to determine if a variable is normally distributed in a population.

 ../_images/shapiro-wilk.png